 Day 2: Explore Machu Picchu – Return Cusco

-After breakfast in your hotel, you will board the first bus to Machu Picchu.
-Buses frequently run from early morning until late afternoon.
-It's recommended to arrive early to beat the crowds and to have plenty of time to explore the site.
+After breakfast in your hotel, you will board the first bus CONSETTUR heading to Machu Picchu´s entrance.
+These buses frequently run from early morning until late afternoon.
+It's recommended to arrive early to the entrance of Machu Picchu archaeological park to beat the crowds and to have plenty of time to explore the site.

-Once in Machu Picchu, you will begin a 2 to 3-hour guided tour, where visitors are given a brief introduction to the site and its history.
+Once inside Machu Picchu, you will begin a 2 to 3-hour guided tour, where visitors are given a brief introduction to the site and its history from our tour guide.
 From there, the guide will take visitors through the various sections of the citadel, pointing out important features, structures, and landmarks.
 Some of the highlights of Machu Picchu are the viewpoints, the Temple of the Sun, the Intihuatana Stone, the Temple of the Three Windows, and the Temple of the Condor.
 The guide will also explain the significance of the various agricultural terraces and water channels that the Incas used to sustain life in this rugged mountain environment.

-You will have free time in Machu Picchu to explore on your own or participate in optional hikes: you can hike up to Huayna Picchu or Machu Picchu Mountain, both offering stunning views of the citadel and the surrounding landscape.
+You will also have free time in Machu Picchu to take photos or participate in optional hikes: you can hike up to Huayna Picchu or Machu Picchu Mountain, both offering stunning views of the citadel and the surrounding landscape.
 These hikes require a separate ticket and must be booked in advance, as they have limited daily entry.

-After exploring Machu Picchu, take the bus back to Aguas Calientes for lunch and board the Expedition train back to Ollantaytambo and a private van back to Cusco.
-You will return to your hotel in Cusco around 7:30 pm.
+After exploring Machu Picchu, take the bus back to Aguas Calientes for lunch on your own and board the Expedition train back to Ollantaytambo.
+There, a private van back to Cusco.
+You will arrive to your hotel in Cusco around 7:30 pm.

 - Transportation included